smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

         parameters DEVICE( ) and IPADDR( ) of the expanded STROPRRPY command, when \*CMD Mode 4 is allowed.

-Modes 2, 3 and 4 require that the Agent\'s Telnet Exit Program be added to the system exit point registry, and this type of exit program also requires that the system\'s Telnet Server be stopped and restarted.
+Modes 2, 3 and 4 require that the Agent's Telnet Exit Program be added to the system exit point registry, and this type of exit program also requires that the system's Telnet Server be stopped and restarted.
 Stopping the Telnet Server will cause virtual devices to be temporarily disconnected from the system.
-But using the Agent\'s function to register and activate the exit program will automatically restart the Telnet Server, and then it is only necessary to manually reconnect or reactivate virtual devices such as displays and (virtual) printers.
+But using the Agent's function to register and activate the exit program will automatically restart the Telnet Server, and then it is only necessary to manually reconnect or reactivate virtual devices such as displays and (virtual) printers.